devopsacademyau/academy/classes/03class/docker/README.md

 #### Container
 Containers are an abstraction at the app layer that packages code and dependencies together.

 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
-Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.
+Containers take up less space than VMs (container are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.

 #### Virtual Machine
 Virtual machines (VMs) are an abstraction of physical hardware turning one server into many servers.